 Love potatoes?
 Then, there’s no way you do not love kumpir!
 These baked potatoes can be very simple… or just the bomb!

-The cook will slice the baked potato in half and will mix the soft potato with loads of butter and cheese.
+The cook will slice the baked potato in half and mix the soft potato with butter and cheese.

 To learn more about Turkish food, join a street food tour in Istanbul:

 - Istanbul Food and Culture Tour – Taste of 2 Continents: Savor the flavors of Asia and Europe on a food tour of Istanbul following a local to neighborhood cafés to find Kurdish food, typical drinks, and more.

 Click here to learn more and to book this culinary experience.